Cholestasis of pregnancy is a liver problem. It slows or stops the normal flow of

 will discuss the best treatment for you based on:

 - How well you can handle certain medicines, procedures, or therapies

 The goals of treating cholestasis of pregnancy are to relieve the itching and prevent

 - Medicine.
 To help relieve itching and help lower the level of bile.

-- Measuring serum total bile acid.
+Measuring serum total bile acid.
 The level of bile in your blood may be checked.
-This helps your healthcare provider figure out treatment.
+This helps your healthcare provider

 - Fetal monitoring.
-The doctor may check your developing baby for any problems.
+The healthcare provider may check your developing baby for any problems.

-- Meconium in amniotic fluid.
-This means the baby has a bowel movement before birth.
-This may cause very serious breathing problems.
+Meconium in amniotic fluid.
+This means your baby has a bowel movement before birth.
+This may cause very serious